 In finance, you often come across different terms that mean the same thing, or almost the same thing.
-Such is the case with the cash coverage ratio–it is the same as cash ratio.
+Such is the case with the cash coverage ratio (CCR), which is the same as the cash ratio.
 It is also similar to cash debt coverage ratio, cash flow to debt ratio, and cash flow coverage ratio.
 Importantly, each of these terms has its own special nuance.
 We’ll address all of that in this article, along with formulas and calculations.
 Of course, we’ll finish with our take on frequently asked questions.

 What is Cash Coverage Ratio?

-The cash coverage ratio includes cash equivalents.
+The CCR includes cash equivalents.
 These are short-term debt instruments that you can quickly convert to cash.
 They include Treasury bills, money market funds, commercial paper, short-term government bonds and marketable securities.
 They are all highly liquid and you can sell them for close to face value.
 Under generally accepted accounting principles (GAAP), you can convert cash equivalents to cash within 90 days.
 But it usually takes far less time — often minutes — to liquidate these assets.

-Significance of Cash Coverage Ratio
+Significance of CCR

 Potential creditors look at your cash ratio to see whether you can pay your debts on time.
 Purposely, creditors leave out other sources of cash, such as accounts receivable and inventory.
 Clearly, the reason is that you can’t guarantee that you can convert these short-term assets to cash rapidly enough.
 Thus, cash is available for creditors without the delay of selling off inventory or collecting receivables.